 When making claims on nutrition on the packaging, it is required that the food contains a certain level of nutrients.

-As described above,it is essential to ensure that products meet all Food Sanitation Standards and Quality Labeling Standards.
+As described above,it is essential to ensure that products meet all Food Sanitation Act and Food Labeling Standards.
 Food label requirements are complex and vary from product to product, a lot of information is therefore required to create a food label in Japan.